 How many shots are there? how does the film compare with the 'Hollywood standard' of 5 seconds a shot

 Static and moving shots, handheld shots, focus, close-ups.

 Share & discuss

 When feeding back class responses, debate the issue of swearing.
 How would the scene have been different without it?
-The scene could be compared to Ken Loach's 1967 debut Poor Cow (there is a scene available at screenonline).
+The scene could be compared to Ken Loach's 1967 debut Poor Cow.
 Explain to the class that this film was controversial on release in the 1960s.